Construction to restart at NYC's 3 World Trade Center

-NEW YORK (Reuters) - Construction on Lower Manhattan’s flagship 3 World Trade Center building is set to restart after the developer was given the go-ahead on Wednesday to use $159 million in insurance money while he raises more than $1 billion private sector financing.
+NEW YORK, June 25 (Reuters) - Construction on Lower Manhattan’s flagship 3 World Trade Center building is set to restart after the developer was given the go-ahead on Wednesday to use $159 million in insurance money while he raises more than $1 billion private sector financing.

 Developer Larry Silverstein said the insurance money, related to the Sept.
 11 attacks on the site, allows construction to continue after being stuck at eight floors.
 He added that the 80 story building remains on target for completion in 2018.
 The insurance money had been in escrow.